 We were ready for a Cambodia adventure after two months in Vietnam, so we hopped on a plane and headed to the land of ghosts and magic.
-Read on to see what we did and how we liked our stay at Fancy Boutique Villa.
+Discover what we did and what we ate.

 Our Cambodia Adventure In Siem Reap